Mbed-TLS/mbedtls-test/fuzzing/README.md

 input.

 After setting `mbedtls_a` (and optionally `mbedtls_b`) to the branch you want to fuzz, run `./build.sh`.
-It accepts `--tag` to tag the mbed TLS image in Docker.
-It's a good idea to use the tag to indicate which revision of mbed TLS is included in the image.
+The `--fuzzers`, `--tls-sources` and `--fuzz-target-source` refer to a Docker image or absolute path which contains (or will contain) the relevant sources and results.

 ```
-sudo ./build.sh --tag development
+sudo ./build.sh --fuzzers fuzz_bin --tls-sources "$CWD/srcs" --fuzz-target-source "$CWD/src"
 ```

 ## Running a fuzzer

 The `./run.sh` script is a wrapper around Docker's `run` command.
-It accepts `-i`, or `--image`, as specification of a Docker image (e.g. its tag). `-r`, or `--results`, can be used to set the directory where results are collected.
-By default, this is `/scratch/mbedtls/results/`.
+It accepts `-r`, or `--results`, can be used to set the directory where results are collected.
+By default, this is `$CWD/results/`.
 Most of the time, a single results directory can be used.
 Occasionally it is necessary to use separate results directories.
-This is especially the case when fuzzing the same target for different revisions of mbed TLS at the same time.
+This is especially the case when fuzzing the same target for different revisions of Mbed TLS at the same time, but refer to A/B testing above as well.

 The arguments after the last option are passed to `docker run`.